Use Form 029 Aircraft registration initial registration to register an imported aircraft.

 The statutory declaration should outline aircraft's whereabouts and operations since either:

-The declaration also needs to state that the aircraft has not been on the register of any other country since the cancellation or issue of the non-registration notice.
+Your declaration must also state that the aircraft has not been on the register of any other country since either the:

 You cannot have aircraft registered in 2 countries at the same time.